 Under these instructions, microfinance institutions are required to recommend blacklisting for borrowers who default on loans exceeding Rs 500,000.
 However, institutions may also blacklist borrowers with loans below this threshold at their discretion.
 Blacklisted individuals are barred from opening accounts or obtaining loans from banks or financial institutions until the entire loan interest is paid, after which the institution can request removal from the blacklist.
 Additionally, microfinance institutions must obtain credit information from the center before issuing, renewing, or restructuring loans.

 Economic challenges have affected borrowers’ ability to repay loans, with the ongoing loan waiver movement impacting microfinance recovery rates.
 Microfinance workers note that recovery efforts were further affected by the central bank’s restrictions on double loans and lowered loan limits.
-"Microfinance previously expanded aggressively, but reducing the loan limit from Rs 1.5 million to Rs 700,000 has impacted recovery," said Cholaraj Sharma, CEO of Asia Microfinance Institution.
+"Microfinance previously expanded aggressively, but reducing the loan limit from Rs 1.5 million to Rs 700,000 has impacted recovery," said Cholaraj Sharma, CEO of NIC Asia Microfinance Institution.

 Currently, Nepal has 59 licensed microfinance institutions with millions of members and 2.6 million borrowers.
 Microfinance institutions provide group loans without collateral to low-income groups who typically lack access to banks and financial institutions.
 However, the sector has faced criticism for lending more than borrowers can afford to repay, often leading to financial distress.